 TMS provides several advantages for mapping the language and motor areas of the brain in young children.
 Mapping is still possible with TMS even when patients are unable to fully cooperate due to disease or developmental delay.
 TMS is non-invasive, never requires sedation, does not require the patient to remain still and can be guided by previous MRI scans.
-For all of these reasons, TMS is a promising method for brain mapping for a young child for whom other methods, such as MEG and fMRI, have been unsuccessful.
+For all of these reasons, TMS is a promising method for brain mapping for a young child for whom other methods, such as magnetoencephalography (MEG) and functional MRI (fMRI), have been unsuccessful.
 Without a viable functional mapping method, surgical options that could greatly improve cognitive function and quality of life may be delayed.

-A separate cohort of 13 children ages five and six underwent TMS language mapping, and language areas in the temporal lobes were localized in 92%.
-Seven of these children underwent surgery and the TMS results provided a presurgical baseline and were used on the surgical navigation system.
+A separate cohort of 13 children ages 5 and 6 underwent TMS language mapping, and language areas in the temporal lobes were localized in 92%.
+Seven of these children underwent surgery, and the TMS results provided a presurgical baseline and were used on the surgical navigation system.
 Post-operatively, none of the children were found to have speech or language deficits.